 DAD: Rooting for a team ties you to a region and the people who live there.
 Tennis players are rootless.
 Can you tell me where Roger Federer lives?

 DAD: [laughs] Switzerland.
 Which is also not a real place.

-ALICE: So you’re telling me you broke your brother’s heart and disgraced the family just to tie yourself to New England?
+ALICE: You’re telling me you became a Red Sox fan, that you broke your brother’s heart and disgraced the family, just to tie yourself to New England?

 DAD: Yes.
 And conversely, I stuck with the Mets too long out of ambivalence toward New England.
 I told myself this was a temporary stop for us, not our real home.

 DAD: Unlike piano lessons, that is something I regret.

 DAD: Let’s not.